SantaGitHub/BigReactors-1.7.10/README.md

 Big Reactors has an official website at [www.big-reactors.com](http://www.big-reactors.com)

-As erogenousbeef isn't around at the time, I forked his github repo an will do my best to maintain and update his mod.
+As erogenousbeef isn't around at the time, we forked his github repo an will do our best to maintain and update his mod.
-Maybe I will try to add some of the features he has written into his Roadmap.

 **In order to play you will need a version of CoFHCore in your mods folder**